ethlo/itu/README.md

 Some projects use epoch time-stamps for date-time exchange, and from a performance perspective this *may* make sense in *some* cases.
 With this project one can do-the-right-thing and maintain performance in date-time handling.

+This project is _not_ a premature optimization!
+In real-life scenarios there are examples of date-time parsing hindering optimal performance.
+The samples include data ingestion into databases and search engines, to importing/exporting data on less powerful devices, like cheaper Android devices.

 *What is wrong with epoch timestamps?*

 * It is not human-readable, so debugging and direct manipulation is harder